rlunde/rlunde/README.md

 1. bash - I use it all the time, but if I'm going to write a script I'll use python, ruby, perl, ...
 2. xslt - I just don't like it
 3. lisp - a first love, but alas
-4. things we used at work but I never programmed myself, like elasticsearch, etc.
+4. things we used at work but I never (so far) programmed myself at work, like elasticsearch, etc.

 ## Top 5 Things I Want To Learn

-1. More about GCP
+1. More about AWS
-2. More about AWS
+2. More about GCP
 3. More AI/ML/NLP
 4. WebAssembly
-4. More Spanish
+5. More Spanish

 <br />